MomdAli/Angewandte-Informatik/content/Studium/IT-Sicherheit/Security/Exercise-Sheet-02.md

 ### 3.4 Scope of Inspection
 We narrowed inspection to:
-#### Authentication & Session Management
+#### Authentication and Session Management

 This part is mostly about how logins work and how sessions are kept secure.
 It includes files like `authenticate.*` and `SOGoSession*`.
-I looked at how passwords are handled, how session cookies are set up (like whether they're secure and have the right flags), and how tokens expire after some time.
+We looked at how passwords are handled, how session cookies are set up (like whether they're secure and have the right flags), and how tokens expire after some time.

-#### HTTP Request Handling / Routing
+#### HTTP Request Handling/Routing

-Here, I focused on how SOGo processes incoming web requests.
+Here, we focused on how SOGo processes incoming web requests.
 The main files are in `router.*` and the `WebDAV` folder.
-I checked how inputs are decoded, how paths are cleaned up (so attackers can’t trick the server), and how headers are read and processed.
+We checked how inputs are decoded, how paths are cleaned up (so attackers can’t trick the server), and how headers are read and processed.

 #### Data Persistence Layers

 This is all about how SOGo interacts with databases and mail storage.
 The relevant code is in `SQLStore/*` and `MailStore/*`.
-I looked at how SQL queries are built, whether values are properly bound to prevent injections, and how data is formatted when stored (like in JSON or XML).
+We looked at how SQL queries are built, whether values are properly bound to prevent injections, and how data is formatted when stored (like in JSON or XML).

 #### Synchronization Endpoints

 This section handles mobile and calendar syncing, like with phones or calendar apps.
 It includes folders like `ActiveSync/*` and `CalDAV/*`.
-I paid attention to how sync requests are parsed and how file attachments are managed securely.
+We paid attention to how sync requests are parsed and how file attachments are managed securely.

-#### Configuration & Access Controls
+#### Configuration and Access Controls

 Lastly, I looked at how SOGo handles its configuration and permissions.
 This includes the `Config/*` and `ACL/*` folders.
 I focused on how access control rules are enforced and how config files are parsed to make sure they can’t be misused.